 There’s no doubt that cannabis is an aromatic herb.
 Rich and flavorful, smoke from this bud (even the cannabis leaves) can linger on household fabrics like draperies, carpets, and bedding.

 Though the scent is often delicious and floral at first, it quickly becomes stale over time and can make your home smell musty and unpleasant.
 If you’re hoping to keep your home smelling fresh or need to be discrete, here are some things you can do to hide the smell of weed.

-There’s many techniques to eliminate the smell of weed.
-But what if we told you that you can eliminate your smell problem by simply using a device.
+There are many techniques to eliminate the smell of weed.
+But what if we told you that you could eliminate your smell problem by simply using a device?

 The Top Secret Stealth Genius Pipe is masterfully designed for stealth.
 With a removable lid that covers its bowl, the Genius Pipe will hide the unwanted smell of weed as well as any smoke.
 Get yours now and blaze away without worrying anyone will find out!